 Windshield chip repair kits are a DIY solution designed to help you easily fix small cosmetic damage to your windshield.
 In particular, this can include small cracks caused by road debris like rock chips or other falling objects hitting the glass.

 Along with correcting the physical appearance, these kits also provide preventative damage control.
 They help maintain your windshield’s integrity and prevent the damage from spreading.
 However, more pervasive damage may be too extensive for a DIY kit.
-In this scenario, it’s best to go to a professional auto body shop to have the entire windshield replaced with a new one.
+In this scenario, it’s best to go to a professional auto body shop to replace the entire windshield with a new one.

 For example, plenty of windshield kits are designed to repel water by applying a hydrophobic layer that ultimately improves your windshield wipers’ ability to remove water.
 This ensures that your vision isn’t compromised if you have to drive in rainy or snowy conditions.
 These kits often also improve the cosmetic look of your windshield by creating a glossier effect.
 However, while useful, a water-repellent glass tool kit isn’t designed to correct damage and is not essential for maintaining the integrity of your windshield.